12 Day Kimberley Photography Tour

 Our destination today is Diggers Rest Station, a working cattle station, nestled in the King River Valley.
 Crossing vast mudflats, we make our way to the station via an art site and a prison boab tree.The majestic Cockburn Ranges to the West and the Erskine Ranges to the East provide a stunning backdrop to the station.

-Today we head to El Questro Wilderness Park, which is a million acres in size.
+Today we head to Emma Gorge, part of El Questro Wilderness Park, which is a million acres in size.

-This afternoon we walk into the stunning Emma Gorge.
+You have plenty of time today to walk into Emma Gorge itself.
 A cool reward awaits you at the end of the walk, where you can swim at Emma Gorge pool and the 200ft waterfall that is fed from a series of natural springs high above the plateau of the Cockburn Range.

 We start today with a relaxing dip at the Zebedee Springs thermal pools, set amongst palm trees.